freakingdan/Project-Kodi-Drive/README.md

-# Google Drive to Kodi Connection
+# Project Kodi Drive (forked from aldacco/drive-login)

 This guide will help you set up the connection between Google Drive and Kodi using our Next.js application.